 Lolla, Sunday brunch is served from 11.30am- 3.00pm, 22 Ann Siang Road, Singapore 069702

 Jones The Grocer: Brunch while doing the groceries

 You can always trust the Aussies when it comes to coffee and brunch.
 Our go-to cafe for a cuppa, Jones the Grocer is one of our all-time faves for brunch.
 Our vote’s on the egg royale and hotcakes, but the classic eggs Benedict hardly disappoints either.
 Get your weekly grocery shopping done while you’re there too!

 Jones the Grocer, breakfast/brunch served from 8am-12pm on weekdays; 8am-3pm on weekends & PH; Block 9D #03-03/04 Dempsey Road, Dempsey Hill, Singapore 247697 and at TripleOne Somerset

 The White Rabbit: Brunch in a church

 A go-to romantic ‘date night’ restaurant, this stunning establishment is housed in a conserved chapel and exudes an elegant old-world charm with a touch of modern sensibility.
-Brunch is a decadent affair with a selection of pastas, crisp potato rosti, and the ultimate breakfast essential – eggs (available in every style possible!).
-Try the White Rabbit Fry Up, which offers two eggs any style served with assorted meats and greens, or indulge in the sumptuous Maine lobster and scrambled egg & mushrooms.
+Brunch is a decadent affair with a selection of pasta, lobster grilled cheese sandwich and the ultimate breakfast essential – eggs (available in every style possible!).
+Try the White Rabbit Fry Up, which offers two eggs any style served with assorted meats and greens, or indulge in the sumptuous smoked trout frittata with Shadi Schrenckii caviar.